timvisee/ffsend/ROADMAP.md

 - Gentoo portage package
 - Arch AUR package
 - Windows, macOS and Redox support
+- Check and validate all errors, are some too verbose?

 # Beta release 0.1 (public)
 The first public release.